michaelkrog/bookloom/README.md

 Email: user@bookloom
 Password: UserTest

-**Remark:** Every service is started with 3 instances and requests will automatically round robin between them.
-See also [session management](#session-management).

 ### Integration tests
 Integration tests are skipped during build.
 They require a mongo server available at localhost:27017 without auth requirements.